Advocacy

 Quick Action

 Quick actions are simple yet effective ways to contribute.
-Your voice, along with recovery advocates to shape policy, drive change, and profoundly impact lives.
+Your voice can shape policy, drive change, and profoundly impact lives.
 Here’s how to get involved:

 Get Involved